gewarren/docs/docs/architecture/cloud-native/rest-grpc.md

 [!INCLUDE [book-preview](../../../includes/book-preview.md)]

-So far in this book, we’ve focused on [REST-based](https://docs.microsoft.com/azure/architecture/best-practices/api-design) communication.
+So far in this book, we've focused on [REST-based](https://docs.microsoft.com/azure/architecture/best-practices/api-design) communication.
 REST is an architectural style that promotes interoperability between distributed computer systems.
 It uses a request/response model where every response from the server is to a request from the client.
 While widely popular, REST isn't a perfect fit for every problem.
 A newer communication technology, entitled gRPC, is rapidly gaining popularity and making its way into the cloud-native world.

 ## gRPC